lucasliu0928/ELMV/README.md

-# ELMV: an Ensemble-Learning Approach for Analyzing ElectricalHealth Records with Significant Missing Values
+# ELMV: an Ensemble-Learning Approach for Analyzing EHR with Significant Missing Values